WHP Global

-Yehuda Shmidman is the founder, and CEO.
+Warners, Yehuda Shmidman is the founder, and CEO.

 History

 In March 2020, WHP Global acquired the trademarks to the Joseph Abboud brand from Tailored Brands.
 In turn, Tailored Brands entered into a licensing agreement with WHP Global for the continuing rights to sell and rent Joseph Abboud apparel and selected accessories in the U.S. and Canada.

-In August 2021, WHP Global announced that Toys "R" Us is opening 400+ stores within Macy's starting in 2022.
+In August 2021, WHP Global announced that Toys "R" Us would open 400+ stores within Macy's starting in 2022.

 In April 2023, Express and WHP Global agreed to acquire Bonobos from Walmart for $75 million.
 The deal was completed on May 25, 2023.